gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerStatus.md

 ## DESCRIPTION

+This cmdlet is supported by both the Azure Information Protection classic and unified labeling clients, with different usage, as described below.

+**Unified labeling client**

+The **Get-AIPScannerStatus** cmdlet returns the following details about the current scanner cluster status:

+- **Cluster name**

+- **Cluster status**, including:

+    - Offline: The service is not started
+    - Idle: The service is running but not currently scanning
+    - Scanning: The service is running and is currently scanning files
+    - Error.
+The scanner service is running but it has encountered an error that prevents it from scanning files.
+For example, the service cannot access the database for the scanner configuration.

+- **Scan start time**: The time the last scan started, in UTC time format.
+- **Time from start**: The scanning duration, in the following format: `HH:MM:SS:MS`
+- **Node information**: A list of the nodes in the scanner cluster

+To obtain further details, use one or both of the following methods:

+- Use the **NodesInfo** variable to view details about the current scanning status for each node.
+For more information, see the examples below.
+- Use the **Verbose** parameter to view details such as the number of scanned files, amount of data scanned, and details for each repository scanned.

+For more information, see [Verify scanning details per scanner node and repository](/azure/information-protection/deploy-aip-scanner-tsg#verify-scanning-details-per-scanner-node-and-repository).

+**Classic client**

-The **Get-AIPScannerStatus** returns the current status of the scanner service for Azure Information Protection.
+The **Get-AIPScannerStatus** cmdlet returns the current status of the scanner service for Azure Information Protection.

 Possible values:

-- **Offline:** The service is not started.
+- **Offline**: The service is not started.
-- **Idle:** The service is running but not currently scanning.
+- **Idle**: The service is running but not currently scanning.
-- **Scanning:** The service is running and currently scanning files.
+- **Scanning**: The service is running and currently scanning files.
-- **Error:** The scanner service is running but it has encountered an error that prevents it from scanning files.
+- **Error**: The scanner service is running but it has encountered an error that prevents it from scanning files.

  For example, the service cannot access the database for the scanner configuration.

 > [!NOTE]
 > To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.